imtiyazzaman1/notes-app/README.md

 - View the titles of the notes currently stored in the app
 - Select a note to view its title and body

-This was an exercise to use TDD in the implementation of each feature
+This was an exercise to use TDD in the implementation of each feature while at Makers Academy.

 ### Instructions
 Load `notes.rb` into `irb`